antonycourtney/tad/NOTES.md

 Specifically, need to deal with:

-[ ] Add multiple tab support
-[X] Restore Quick Start guide / show quick start on first run [ ] Verify that "Open Example" works from Quickstart guide [ ] Add option to open a file / table in a new tab or new window.
+[X] Restore Quick Start guide / show quick start on first run [ ] Verify that "Open Example" works from Quickstart guide [-] Add multiple tab support
+[ ] Fix tree open control to not accidentally replace a modified view.
+Options: replace current view, open in new window.
+File...Open should probably work the same
+[-] Add option to open a file / table in a new tab or new window.
 [ ] Parquet file support
 [ ] compressed, gzipped file support
-[ ] Ability to save and open Tad files
+[ ] Ensure all menu actions (like export filtered CSV) work [ ] Ability to save and open Tad files
 [ ] Opening a Tad file
 [ ] Ability to open directories with DuckDb import/export format